Soon comes the cold, and the night that never ends.

 Finger in the Mail: The Brave Companions cut off The Kingslayer's sword hand, intending to send it to his father with a ransom demand.

-In her first chapter, Catelyn hears her father muttering about a woman named Tansy in his sleep and wonders if it's the name of a woman he impregnated while he was off at war.
+In her first chapter, Catelyn hears her father muttering about Tansy in his sleep and wonders if it's the name of a woman he impregnated while he was off at war.
 Shortly afterward, a raven arrives with the message that Robb has been injured.
 While Cat decides that Hoster was actually talking about something else, Robb does take a girl to bed while recuperating.
+The actual meaning of "Tansy", as it turns out, is the flower tansy, an ingredient in the abortion-inducing moon tea Hoster forced Lysa to drink when she was pregnant with Littlefinger's child, which is eventually revealed in the final chapter of the book.

 Jon hears "The Dornishman's Wife" in the wildling camp.
 The lyrics parallel Oberyn Martell's fate.